-"Structure" shall mean any dwelling, house, building, or other types of construction, whether or not occupied which have a permanent roof structure and are supported by walls or posts that are secured to the ground.
+"Structure" shall mean any dwelling, house, building, or other type of combustible construction, whether or not occupied, including but not limited to a wood fence located within the Defensible Space of any other Structure.

 "Unimproved parcel" shall mean a portion of land of any size, the area of which is determined by the Assessor's maps and records and may be identified by an Assessor's Parcel Number (APN) upon which no Structure is located.